shaun-c23/FAST_model/readME.txt

 It is important that the processed gcode file is created with the attached Python program: gcode_interface.py.
 See the “about_gcode.txt” file for more information on this.

+Download or clone the repository and open a terminal window to the src directory.

-Beam information, material, initial temperature, gcodefile, etc., can all be changed in main.cpp file before running.
+Beam information, material, initial temperature, gcodefile, etc., can all be changed in src/main.cpp file before running.

 To run the code, assuming the dependencies are installed, the executable can be created with the following on unix systems or equivalently: